Last Updated: August 30, 2023. Report error / Make suggestion

 If you are receiving SSDI or Retirement Benefits, programs that require work and tax payments, a Blake refund check will not put your benefits at risk because these are not need-based programs.
 However, if you receive SSI benefits, they may be affected by receiving a Blake refund check.

 To find out which type of benefits you have, you can look at your letters from Social Security which should label which benefits you are receiving.
-Additionally, if you are receiving exactly the Federal Benefit Rate of $841 for an individual or $1261 for a couple, you are likely receiving SSI.
+Additionally, if you are receiving exactly the Federal Benefit Rate, you are likely receiving SSI.
 On the other hand, if you are receiving more than the Federal Benefit Rate, you are likely receiving Title II benefits, for example, SSDI.

 What should you do?